 For every 24-hour period you’re on duty, you should have documents with the origin and destination of each trip, e.g., bills of lading, itineraries, schedules, trip records.
 And expense receipts related to any non-driving time.
 These records of duty status (RODS) have to be retained for six months.

 Electronic logging devices can help you keep track of all this information.
 These devices automatically record all driving time and location information for you.
 You have to get an ELD that meets the FMCSA requirements.
 The Motive fleet management platform was built from the ground up to meet these ELD mandate requirements.

 Further reading: The complete guide to Canada’s hours of service rules.

 Complete a driver vehicle inspection report (DVIR) daily

-A DVIR is a pre-trip inspection of items such as brakes, lights, and tires.
+Another important part of the owner-operator checklist is the DVIR.
+This is a pre-trip inspection of items such as brakes, lights, and tires.
 It ensures a vehicle is fit for the road.
 Commercial drivers are required by federal law to complete a DVIR.